matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Set the soft limit on the number of file descriptors synapse can use.
 Zero is used to indicate synapse should set the soft limit to the hard limit.
+Defaults to 0.

 Example configuration:
 ```
-soft_file_limit: 0
+soft_file_limit: 3
 ```
 ---
 Config option: `presence`

 Presence tracking allows users to see the state (e.g online/offline) of other local and remote users.
-Uncomment the `enabled` flag below `presence` to disable presence tracking on this homeserver.
+Set the `enabled` flag below `presence` to false to
+disable presence tracking on this homeserver.
+Defaults to true.
 This option replaces the previous top-level 'use_presence' option.

 Example configuration:
 ```